naveinaustin/android/udemy/README.md

     The app allows you to click on a button and modify a TextView to show a message.
 You can also click on the settings option in the menu to see what is the message and reset the counter back to zero.

-### 2. Stopwatch
+### 2. Calculator
-    A simple stopwatch app.
+    A simple calculator app.
+The app takes two numbers and performs addition, subtraction, multiplication and division.
-    This app shows how to work with the different lifecycle methods.

 ### 3. Starbuzz
     An app showing the food available and details of the item clicked.